Five Years and Four Days Ch. 00bycareythomas©

 I scrunched up my eyebrows, "So what?
 I just happen to work with her on a lot of stuff that I do."

 Clash shook her head, "Keep your hair on, Mak, I'm just making an observation.
-I just never figured you for a teacher's pet."
+Although I never figured you for a teacher's pet."

 Clash laughed, "Ooooh, did I upset Alex Walex?"

 "Shut up, Clare.
 It's not funny."
-I knew she was joking, but it felt uncomfortably on target.
+I knew she was teasing, but it felt uncomfortably on target.
 I wanted to be Miss Wainwright's favourite.
 I was horrified that it showed.

 Clash stopped giggling when I called her Clare, "Shit, Alex, I really was only joking.
 Come on, let's go do rounds down in the prep room."